ohbm/osr2021/osr_coc.md

 ### Behavior That Will Not Be Tolerated

 Harassment includes:
--   Offensive verbal comments related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion (or lack thereof).,
+-   Offensive verbal comments related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion (or lack thereof).
 -   Deliberate intimidation, stalking, following, harassing photography or recording.
 -   Sustained disruption of talks or other events.
 -   Inappropriate physical contact.